Diane Lane: Early life

 Lane was born on January 22, 1965, in New York City.
 Her mother, Colleen Leigh Farrington, was a nightclub singer and Playboy centerfold (Miss October 1957), who was also known as Colleen Price.
-Her father, Burton Eugene Lane, was a Manhattan drama coach who ran an acting workshop with John Cassavetes, worked as a cab driver, and later taught humanities at City College.
-When Lane was 13 days old, her parents separated.
+Her father, Burton Eugene Lane, was a Manhattan drama coach, who ran an acting workshop with John Cassavetes, worked as a cab driver, and later taught humanities at City College.

+In 1968, when she was just three years old, her parents separated.
 Lane's mother went to Mexico and obtained a divorce, while retaining custody of Lane until she was six years old.
 Lane's father received custody of her after Lane's mother moved to Georgia.
-Lane and her father lived in a number of residential hotels in New York City and she rode with him in his taxi.
+Lane and her father lived in a number of residential hotels in New York City, and she rode with him in his taxi.

-When Lane was 15, she declared her independence from her father and flew to Los Angeles for a week with actor and friend Christopher Atkins, with whom she starred in the 1981 film Child Bride of Short Creek.
-Lane later remarked, "It was reckless behavior that comes from having too much independence too young."
+In 1980, when Lane was 15, she declared her independence from her father and flew to Los Angeles for a week with actor and friend Christopher Atkins, with whom she starred the following year in the film Child Bride of Short Creek (1981).
+Lane later remarked: "It was reckless behavior that comes from having too much independence too young."
 She returned to New York and moved in with a friend's family, paying them rent.

-In 1981, she enrolled in high school after taking correspondence courses.
+In 1981, Lane enrolled in high school after taking correspondence courses.
 However, Lane's mother kidnapped her and took her back to Georgia.
 Lane and her father challenged her mother in court, and six weeks later, she was back in New York.
 Lane did not speak to her mother for the next three years, but they eventually reconciled.